tiprankstipranks

 Added

-We may not complete the proposed Merger within the time frame we anticipate or at all, which could have an adverse effect on our business, financial results and/or operations.
+We may not complete the proposed Merger within the timeframe we anticipate or at all, which could have an adverse effect on our business, financial results and/or operations.

 On August 13, 2024, the Company entered into the Merger Agreement with Acquiror, Merger Sub and, solely for the limited purposes set forth therein, Mars, pursuant to which Merger Sub will merge with and into the Company, with the Company continuing as the surviving corporation and a wholly owned subsidiary of Acquiror.
-Completion of the Merger is subject to a number of closing conditions, including obtaining approval of our shareowners at the special meeting of our shareowners to be held on November 1, 2024, and the receipt of required regulatory approvals.
+Completion of the Merger is subject to a number of closing conditions, including the receipt of required regulatory approvals.
 The failure to satisfy these closing conditions could jeopardize or delay the consummation of the Merger.
 The parties to the Merger Agreement may not receive the necessary approvals for the transaction or receive them within the expected timeframe.
 In addition, the Merger may fail to close for other reasons.
 Each party's obligation to consummate the Merger is also subject to the accuracy of the representations and warranties of the other party (subject to certain materiality qualifications) and the performance in all material respects of the other party's covenants under the Merger Agreement, including, with respect to us, covenants regarding operation of our business prior to closing.
 In addition, the Merger Agreement may be terminated under certain specified circumstances.
-Certain conditions to the completion of the pending Merger are not within our or Mars' control, and we cannot predict when or if these conditions will be satisfied (or waived, as applicable).
+Certain conditions to the completion of the pending Merger are not within our or Mars's control, and we cannot predict when or if these conditions will be satisfied (or waived, as applicable).
 As a result, we cannot assure you that the Merger will be completed, or that, if completed, it will be exactly on the terms set forth in the Merger Agreement or within the expected time frame.
 Refer to Note 1 Accounting Policies – Proposed Merger to our Consolidated Financial Statements located in Item 1 of Part 1 of this Report, for further information.
 If the Merger is not completed within the expected time frame or at all, we may be subject to a number of material risks.
 The price of our common stock may decline to the extent that current market prices reflect a market assumption that the Merger will be completed.
 We could be required to pay Acquiror a termination fee if the Merger Agreement is terminated under specific circumstances described in the Merger Agreement.
 The failure to complete the Merger may result in negative publicity and negatively affect our relationship with our shareowners, employees, customers and suppliers.
 We may also be required to devote significant time and resources to litigation related to any failure to complete the Merger or related to any enforcement proceeding commenced against us to perform our obligations under the Merger Agreement.
 In addition to any other remedy that may be available to any of the parties, including monetary damages, each of Kellanova, Acquiror and Merger Sub is generally entitled to an injunction or injunctions to prevent breaches of the Merger Agreement and to enforce specifically the terms and provisions of the Merger Agreement.
 We cannot assure you that a remedy will be available to us in the event of such a breach or that the damages we incur in connection with such breach will not exceed the amount of the reverse termination fee.

 Corporate Activity and Growth - Risk 3